Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 pipelineName | no | Allowed values: custom-vision-model, custom-vision-model-v2
 envTag | no | synapse\-\<environmentCode\>

+**Note**: If you do not pass the optional pipelineName paramter value, no zip file will be generated.
+You may however run the `package.sh` script to generate a zip file after running the `setup.sh` script to generate the zip file.

 ## Preparing to execute the script

 Before executing the script one would need to login to azure using `az` cli and set the correct subscription in which they want to provision the resources.